Thursday, April 27, 2006

 - Tracy Clune (kid)

 In modern life there’s almost too much to choose from so I’m not really sure what to do… We could do anything.
 We could get a Masters in anything and recreate ourselves and become anything, make any amount of money, have any amount of kids.
 It’s overwhelming.
-You know, I’m not sure exactly which one to pick.
+You know, I’m not sure exactly which one to pick.p.s.
+Frontier House is available on DVD in case it's not being shown on your local PBS station.

 - Kristen Brooks